bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 current current current current

 Description:
 `CVTSZ` sets the sizes for a blocked record index conversion.
-The first parameter, "ndim" is the number of dimensions for the conversion.
-If "ndim" is not specified, RNMR will prompt for its value with a default value of 2.
-The allowed values of "ndim" are 1, 2, 3, or 4.
-The remaining parameters are the sizes in each of the "ndim" dimensions.
-RNMR expects to find "ndim" integers greater than or equal to 1 following "ndim".
+The first parameter, ndim is the number of dimensions for the conversion.
+If ndim is not specified, RNMR will prompt for its value with a default value of 2.
+The allowed values of ndim are 1, 2, 3, or 4.
+The remaining parameters are the sizes in each of the ndim dimensions.
+RNMR expects to find ndim integers greater than or equal to 1 following ndim.
 These sizes are to be entered in order of dimension, starting with dimension 1.
 If one or more of these is omitted, RNMR will prompt for its value with the current conversion size in the appropriate dimension as the default.
 # D
 ---
 ## D